qleek39/GettingDataPeerAssessment/README.md

+# 1. load training and test data set and combine them to create the whole dataset
-# load feature data for the training set
+ load feature data for the training set

-# load feature data for the test set
+ load feature data for the test set

-# row bind the feature set for the training data set and the test data set to the feature set for the whole dataset
+ row bind the feature set for the training data set and the test data set to the feature set for the whole dataset

-# read the feature names  from the file features.txt
+ read the feature names  from the file features.txt

-# use the grep function to  find indexes of feature names that contain "mean" or "Mean" or "std"
+ use the grep function to  find indexes of feature names that contain "mean" or "Mean" or "std"

-# extract columns of features that has mean, Mean, or std in their names
+ extract columns of features that has mean, Mean, or std in their names

-# build the whole dataset with mean and std features plus subject and activity columns
+ build the whole dataset with mean and std features plus subject and activity columns

-# set the names for columns in the whole dataset
+ set the names for columns in the whole dataset

-# use the aggregation function to calculate the average tidy data set
+# 2. use the aggregation function to calculate the average tidy data set